pcottrell/laravel-openapi/docs/guide/responses.md

 # Responses

-In order to create response use this Artisan command:
+To create a response, use this Artisan command:

 ```bash
 php artisan openapi:make-response ListUsers